AxonIQ/reference-guide/setting-up/maven-dependencies.md

 ### Axon AMQP
-This module provides components that allow you to build up an event bus using an AMQP-based message broker as distribution mechanism.
-This allows for guaranteed-delivery, even when the event handler node is temporarily unavailable.
+This module provides components that allow you leverage an AMQP-based message broker as an Event Message distribution mechanism.
+This allows for guaranteed-delivery, even when the Event Handler node is temporarily unavailable.

 ### Axon AMQP Spring Boot Starter
 This module provides Spring auto-configuration on top of the `axon-amqp` module.